hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 > ```

 ### Remember:
-- Make changes (to Carpentries lesson) using command-line on local repo using test-branch (not gh-pages)
+- Make changes to the Carpentries lesson using the command-line on **your local** repo using test-branch (not gh-pages)
 - Push changes to same test-branch (not gh-pages) of your online GitHub repo
-- Send in PR (to SWC) from remote Github repo using test-branch (not gh-pages)
+- Send in PR (to SWC lesson site) from **remote** Github repo (GUI) using test-branch (not gh-pages)
-- When accepted by maintainer and merged, *delete* test-branch (at SWC) which will then show as an option on the PRs tab of the Carpentries lesson.
+- When accepted by maintainer and merged, **delete your** test-branch (at SWC lesson site)
+- Deleting your branch which will show as an option on the PRs tab of the Carpentries lesson after merging.

 ## To clean things up
 - Go back to local command line